“Judge me if you want, but at the end of my life I choose to have memories not regrets.”

 Truth be told, I too have encountered countless moments in the past where I would opt would keep my opinions to myself or felt the need to conform in order to be liked or accepted with others.

 Having personally faced this dilemma, I know all too well that letting go of this nagging fear of judgment is certainly much easier said than done.
-That said, here are a couple of useful tips I’ve picked up over the years that has helped me to start living life more authentically:

 1. Understand the Fear